ericsink/LSM/README.md

 This is not ready for production use.

+UPDATE:  Since this README was written, this repo changed a bit, and the README has not been updated.
+I ported the F# implementation to Rust.
+The F# code is still here, in the "fsharp" directory.
+The stuff at the top level is the Rust implementation.

 # What is a log structured merge tree?

 The basic idea of an LSM tree is that a database is implemented as